 Speculate! is a podcast for writers, readers, and fans, run by Gregory A. Wilson and Bradley P. Beaulieu, two writers of speculative fiction.
 Speculate! will be sharing podcasts of several different types, including:

-Gregory A. Wilson is currently an Associate Professor of English at St. John’s University in New York City, where he teaches creative writing and fantasy fiction along with various other courses in literature.
-His first academic book was published by Clemson University Press in 2007; on the creative side, he has won an award for a national playwriting contest, and his first novel, a work of fantasy entitled The Third Sign, was published by Gale Cengage in the summer of 2009.
-He is a regular panelist at conferences across the country and is a member of Codex, the Writers’ Symposium, Backspace, and several other author groups on and offline.
-He is currently in the process of submitting his second and third novels, Icarus and Grayshade respectively, to publishers, and he has a new short story out in the anthology When The Villain Comes Home, edited by Ed Greenwood and Gabrielle Harbowy.
-He also has two articles in the SFWA Bulletin with another one due out by the end of the year, and he is co-editing an anthology of short stories on speculative fiction and politics with Hugo nominee John Helfers.
-On other related fronts, he did character work and flavor text for the hit fantasy card game Ascension: Chronicle of the Godslayer, and along with fellow speculative fiction author Brad Beaulieu is the co-host of the podcast Speculate!
-The Podcast for Writers, Readers and Fans, a show which discusses (and interviews the creators and illustrators of) speculative fiction of all sorts and types.
-He lives with his wife Clea, daughter Senavene–named at his wife’s urging for a character in The Third Sign, for which he hopes his daughter will forgive him–and dog Lilo in Riverdale, NY.
+Gregory A. Wilson is Professor of English at St. John’s University in New York City, where he teaches courses in creative writing and speculative fiction.
+His first academic book was published by Clemson University Press in 2007; on the creative side, he has won an award for a national playwriting contest, and his first novel, a work of fantasy entitled The Third Sign, was published by Gale Cengage in 2009.
+His second novel, Icarus, will be published as a graphic novel by Silence in the Library Publishing in early 2016, and his third novel and the first book in The Gray Assassin Trilogy, Grayshade, will be published by The Ed Greenwood Group in September of 2016.
+He has short stories in various anthologies, has published three articles in the SFWA Bulletin, and is co-editing an anthology of short stories on speculative fiction and politics with two time Hugo nominee John Helfers.
+On other related fronts, he has done character work and flavor text for several prominent card and board games, and is the lead writer for the upcoming video game Chosen Heart: A Tale of the Fourteenth Kingdom.
+He is the host of a story and narrative focused channel on Twitch TV under the moniker Arvan Eleron, and is the lead singer and trumpet player for the progressive rock band The Road.
+He lives with his wife Clea and daughter Senavene–named at his wife’s urging for a character in The Third Sign, for which his daughter seems to have forgiven him–in Riverdale, NY.

-Bradley P. Beaulieu is the author of The Winds of Khalakovo, the first of three planned books in The Lays of Anuskaya series, published by Night Shade Books.
-In addition to being an L. Ron Hubbard Writers of the Future Award winner, Brad’s stories have appeared in various other publications, including Realms of Fantasy Magazine, Orson Scott Card’s Intergalactic Medicine Show, Writers of the Future 20, and several anthologies from DAW Books.
+Bradley P. Beaulieu is the author of Twelve Kings in Sharakhai, the first book in The Song of the Shattered Sands.
+He also wrote The Lays of Anuskaya series, which begins in The Winds of Khalakovo, continues in The Straits of Galahesh, and concludes in The Flames of Shadam Khoreh.
+Brad’s stories have appeared in various other publications, including the Blackguards anthology, Realms of Fantasy Magazine, Orson Scott Card’s Intergalactic Medicine Show, Writers of the Future 20, and several anthologies from DAW Books.
 His story, “In the Eyes of the Empress’s Cat,” was voted a Notable Story of 2006 in the Million Writers Award.
 Brad lives in Racine, WI with his wife and two children.
 He is a software engineer by day, wrangling code into something resembling usefulness.
 He is also an amateur cook.
 He loves to cook spicy dishes, particularly Mexican and southwestern.
 As time goes on, however, Brad finds that his hobbies are slowly being whittled down to these two things: family and writing.
 In that order…